 FITC (fluorescein isothiocyanate), TRITC (tetramethyrhodamine isothiocyanate), and TNP (trinitrophenyl) conjugates have been prepared by reacting LPS with either FITC, TRITC or 2,4,6-trinitrobenzenesulfonic acid, respectively.
-They are used in research on the T-independent B cell immune response to bacterial LPS.
+They are used in research on the immune responses by T-independent antigens to bacterial LPS.